Pascal-Jansen/Bayesian-Optimization-for-Unity/README.md

 ##### Warm Start Setting
 If you check the box for warm start, the initial rounds are skipped.
 This means, the optimizer will start to optimize from the first iteration on.
 Not checking the box results into the default start.
-Then the optimizer uses specific parameter-values and collects the objective values without optimizing. after the set amount if inital iterations the optimizer uses all of the collected values to start optimizing.
+Then the optimizer uses specific parameter-values and collects the objective values without optimizing. after the set amount if inital iterations the optimizer uses all of the collected values to start the optimization process.
+* **Note:** In order to work, the number of parameters and objectives in the csv-files, provided for the warm start, must match with the number used for the optimization afterwards.
+This automatically is the case, if you use the log-data of a previous study(with the same settings!) as input-files.

 ##### Perfect Rating Setting
 If you check this box, the check for a perfect rating is performed in the initial rounds (sampling phase) as well.
 If unchecked, a perfect rating can only be achieved in the optimization phase.